In the past, I’d always been sceptical of motivational quotes.

 Not all motivational quotes are created equal.
 A quick scan on Pinterest on the topic of ‘motivational quotes’ proves this out.

-Reading my Mom’s selections from her little spiralbound notebook gave me insight into what she needed or wanted to hear.
+Reading my Mom’s selections from her spiralbound notebook gave me insight into what she needed or wanted to hear.

-Sometimes I actively seek out quotes that address my own context – what do I need to hear right now to keep the fire burning.
-Or what can I look at in a new or different way?
+What do I need to hear right now?
+To keep the fire burning.
+Or see things in a new or different way.
+Perhaps to calm down.

-There’s nothing new under the sun
+With human beings there’s nothing new under the sun

 When it comes to human frailty, foibles & emotions, there’s nothing new under the sun.